On two cohomological Hall algebras: Abstract

 \section{Abstract}

-In \cite{YZ15}, for each quiver $Q$ and each algebraic oriented cohomology theory $A$, the preprojective cohomological Hall algebra (CoHA) of $Q$ was introduced, as the $A$-homology of the moduli of representations of the preprojective algebra of $Q$, which generalizes the $K$-theoretic Hall algebra of commuting varieties defined by Schiffmann-Vasserot \cite{SV2}.
-In the present paper, for the quiver with potential of Ginzburg, we compare the critical CoHA defined by Kontsevich-Soibelman with the preprojective CoHA.
-As applications, we obtain an embedding of the positive part of the Yangian into the critical CoHA.
+We compare two cohomological Hall algebras (CoHA).
+The first one is the preprojective CoHA introduced in \cite{YZ15} associated to each quiver $Q$, and each algebraic oriented cohomology theory $A$.
+It is defined as the $A$-homology of the moduli of representations of the preprojective algebra of $Q$, generalizing the $K$-theoretic Hall algebra of commuting varieties of Schiffmann-Vasserot \cite{SV2}.
+The other one is the critical CoHA defined by Kontsevich-Soibelman associated to each quiver with potentials.
+It is defined using the equivariant cohomology with compact support with coefficients in the sheaf of vanishing cycles.
+In the present paper, we show that the critical CoHA, for the quiver with potential of Ginzburg, is isomorphic to the preprojective CoHA as algebras.
+As applications, we obtain an algebra homomorphism from the positive part of the Yangian to the critical CoHA.